 The Role of the Safeguarder in the Children's Hearings System University of Strathclyde and Scottish Government

-Dr Donnelly is interested in how the law responds to youth, especially vulnerable children and young people in need of compulsory measures of state intervention.
+Dr Donnelly is interested in how the law responds to youth and vulnerability.
+Her work aims to improve legal responses to children in need of compulsory state intervention, whether due to care and protection concerns or offending behaviour.
 Her research mainly focusses on child law, broadly construed as including: youth justice, child care and protection and children’s rights.
 Her wider interests relate to family law and criminal law and justice more broadly.

 Dr Donnelly's work is predominately socio-legal in nature.
 She adopts doctrinal and empirical methodologies and has expertise in qualitative research methods.
 She is particularly interested in decision-making processes and practices in child welfare interventions.
 She has conducted research with a diverse range of participants from social workers to safeguarders, panel members to children’s reporters and procurator fiscals to sheriffs.